-While we’ve hand-picked what we believe to be the best deals suitable for students above, it’s important to remember that everyone’s needs are different and it may be the case that none of these deals suit your particular requirements.
+While we’ve hand-picked what we believe to be some of the best deals suitable for students, it’s important to remember that everyone’s needs are different and it may be the case that none of these deals suit your particular requirements.

 Here we’ve focused primarily on broadband-only deals but you might be interested in tripleplay deals that include broadband, home phone as well as TV.

 Run a full comparison across all providers on bonkers.ie today to check which providers are available in your area.